Getting Started

 3. Collect daily freebies

 Almost every sweeps casino gives away free SC just for logging in.
-The mechanism varies — a daily wheel, a streak bonus, a popup, a promo posted on Discord — but the pattern is the same: open the site every day, click the thing, get free SC.
+The mechanism varies — a daily wheel, a streak bonus, a popup, a promo code posted in a Discord — but the pattern is the same: open the site every day, click the thing, get free SC.

 The fastest way to do this is to open every casino in browser tabs at the same time, log in to each, click the daily, close the tab, move on.
 It takes 10–20 minutes total once you’re set up.